Before you email the ASCOT team please read the following FAQs

 Yes, ASCOT has been translated into Dutch, Finnish, German and Japanese.
 These are official approved ASCOT translations conducted with approval and input from the ASCOT team.
 To learn more about these translations, go to Translations webpage.

 Any translations of ASCOT must be discussed with and approved by the ASCOT team.
-The first step for people interested in conducting a translation is to download and complete the registration form and submit it to firstname.lastname@example.org.
-Upon review of the information submitted, the ASCOT team will share a guidance for translating ASCOT.
-The guidance describes the criteria for an official approved translation, which includes adherence to the translation methodology, and the criteria for approval of a translation company.
+Anyone interested in translating ASCOT should complete License Form two (https:/www.pssru.ac.uk/ascot/licensing/) as a first step.
+The translation process can be lengthy and will generally involve some discussion with the applicants.
 The translation process is very strict to ensure that the translation measures what the ASCOT instruments are designed to measure and to maintain the measure’s integrity.
 The process includes a developer review stage, which is a review of the translation done by the ASCOT team – this work is chargeable.
 The translation company will also charge for the translation work.
 The applicant for a translation will be required to obtain an estimate of cost from an approved translation company, and an estimate of cost of the developer review from the ASCOT team.
 The details of the translation process will be discussed and when both the ASCOT team and the translation applicant are happy with the translation process, timescale and the associated cost, the ASCOT team will formally approve of and give permission for the translation.
 The translation applicant will be asked to sign the appropriate documentation, which will include a consultancy contract for the ASCOT team’s work (the developer review).
 The translation work will then commence.
 For further information on translating ASCOT, please see this presentation.

 Licensed users of ASCOT are entitled to one remote support call (telephone or skype) of between 15 to 30 minutes in duration.
 If further support is needed, ASCOT team members may be commissioned to provide it on a consultancy basis.
 To book a remote support call, email email@example.com the details of your enquiry to help prepare for the call.
 ASCOT team member will contact you to schedule a call.
 To commission a consultancy, email firstname.lastname@example.org the details of what you require.
 This information will be passed to Kent Innovation and Enterprise to price it up and set up a consultancy contract.
 If you are happy with the quote, a contract will be set up and we will contact you to discuss the details and next steps.